 To report a nuisance animal and request removal assistance, contact Sea Pines Security at 843.671.7170.

-- Swimming or wading in ponds and lagoons is prohibited.
+- Swimming or wading is prohibited in Sea Pines’ waterways

 - Lights out: The Town of HHI requires all indoor and outdoor light fixtures that are visible from the beach to be shielded so the bulbs are not visible or turned off between 10 p.m. and 6 a.m. during sea turtle nesting season from May 1 – October 31.

 - Keep the beach clean: Never leave beach umbrellas, chairs, beach accessories on the beach overnight.
 Nesting female turtles may get tangled in them, and for hatchlings, they are often impassable and disorienting.
 Place all trash and recyclables in the appropriate receptacles.